TEACHING EXCHANGE PROGRAM

 If the guest teacher arrives by air, we provide airport pickup from the nearest commercial airport (Porto Alegre), which is 100 miles from Santa Cruz do Sul, where we are.
 If the teacher travels by bus, he/she is expected to arrive at the bus terminal of Santa Cruz.
 There are daily buses from São Paulo to Santa Cruz (a 19-hour journey!) and from Buenos Aires to Porto Alegre (a 20-hour journey).
 There are also comfortable buses running almost every hour between Porto Alegre and Santa Cruz (a 2-hour trip).

 We like to stay at home on weekends when not traveling with the teachers.
 My hobbies are the maintenance of the house and photography.
 I also enjoy riding my bicycle, which is primary means of transportation.
 My wife works a lot in the garden.
 We like classical music.
 We also like dogs and love cats.
-We keep 1 dog and 4 cats.
-We don't smoke but we don't mind if other people smoke.
+We keep 3 dog and 5 cats.
+We don't smoke but we don't mind if others smoke.

 I am looking forward to answering all your questions.
 Thank you again for your interest in our school and keep in touch.
 The best means of communication is by e-mail.